-Playlists or presentations created with SMIL will be played by any compatible player!
-For the customer and also the manufacturers many advantages result from SMIL.
-The vendor lock-in mentioned above is mitigated by SMIL.
-Smaller companies specialize as suppliers in a sub-area.
+Playlists or presentations created with SMIL will play on any compatible player!
+For the customer and manufacturer, SMIL offers numerous of advantages.
+Moreover, SMIL mitigates the vendor lock-in mentioned above.
+Smaller companies get the opportunity to specialize as a supplier in a sub-area.

-Digital signage solutions with vendor-independent components enable more competition and innovation.
-In the end, it helps you save costs.
+Solutions with vendor-independent components enable more competition and innovation.

-In the past, companies mostly rely on Windows PCs.
-Unfortunately, these solutions have some disadvantages.
+In the past, companies used Windows PCs.
+These solutions have some disadvantages.
 PCs are too large, consume a lot of power, are expensive and are more vulnerable to malfunctions.
-Nowadays, the trend is more and more towards small cheaper devices with ARM CPU without fans and moving parts.
+Nowadays, the trend is more and more towards small, cheaper devices with ARM CPU without fans and moving parts.
 Most manufacturers use Android as their operating system.
 However, there are also companies that rely on Linux .

-PCs are now only used when the requirements demand a lot of power.
-For example, to simultaneously drive multiple monitors with different content, 16K videos or complex 3D animations in real time.
+Personal computers are now only used when the requirement demands high-performance consuming features.
+For example, to drive multiple displays with different content, 16K videos, or complex 3D animations in real time.